FranSPG/EVERYANGLE-Code-Challenge/README.md

 psql postgresql://fran:fran@localhost/media_library
 ```
 The credentials, users, databases are hardcoded.
 I runned out of time and I thought that maybe other functionalities where more important to finish.

+Sadly, I couldn't finish the tests.
+They worked when I had only the back-end but broke up when I added the templates and changed the requests and responses.

+# Required Techniques

+## Array or List
+On the script